-The Company is required to set up a debt service reserve account to maintain a certain level of cash to service its debt for a period of six months.
-Certain related parties of the Company issued letters of credit in favor of the lenders of KD 16.91 (2020: KD 17.14) million to contribute to the amount required.
+The Company is required to set up a debt service reserve account to maintain a certain level of cash to service its debt for a period of six months after taking into consideration any letter of credit issued.
+Certain related parties of the Company issued letters of credit in favor of the lenders of KD 18.9 million (USD 62 million) (2021: KD 16.9 million (USD 56 million) to contribute to the amount required resulting in no further cash deposit required to be maintained in the debt service reserve account as at 31 December 2022 (31 December 2021: KD 1.18 million (USD 3.9 million).

-As at 31 December 2021, the Company has undrawn working capital facilities with a commercial bank in Kuwait amounting to KD 13.9 (2020: KD 13.9) million.
+As at 31 December 2022, the Company has undrawn working capital facilities with a commercial bank in Kuwait amounting to KD 13.9 million (USD 45.2 million) (2021: KD 13.9 million (USD 45.8 million).